Finance graduate hires explain how to get a job

 ‘If you’re seeking an IT role, try to have some basic knowledge of coding, as it will help you to use technology more effectively.
 There are lots of resources online so you can teach yourself.
 It shows employers that you have gone the extra mile and are passionate about learning.’
 These are some of the programming languages and technical skills that IT recruiters want graduates to have.

-Eliot Buckner is an analyst in his second year at Morgan Stanley.
+Eliot Buckner is a senior analyst who joined Morgan Stanley in 2015.
 He studied management sciences at Loughborough University.
 He spent his third year, an industrial placement, working at Morgan Stanley, and before that did two separate placements at a local accountancy firm.

 Eliot says: ‘Try to get a range of experience so you can demonstrate on your CV and in interviews that you have the necessary skills for the role you are applying for.
 It’s not just about having an internship in an investment bank.
 Don’t dismiss low-paid work experience in, say, a local accountancy firm in favour of a higher paid job in a cafe.
 I was paid the minimum wage in my first job, but the experience I gained helped me to get into my current role.
 Lastly, have interests, hobbies and achievements that make you stand out and be prepared to show your enthusiasm for them.’